subs0/integrated-tests/src/browser/README.md

 //=> greater than 3
 ```

 -   Naming Conventions:
     -   constants: `CAPITAL_SNAKE_CASE`
         -   generally accepted convention for constants in JS
         -   used for defining Commands (as though they might cause
             side effects, their subscription names are constant -
             i.e., a signal for emphasising this aspect of a
             Command)
     -   pure functions: `snake_case`
         -   some novelty here due to pure functions acting like
             constants in that with the same input they always
             return the same output
     -   impure functions: `camelCase`
         -   regular side-effecty JS
     -   Tasks: `DOUBLE__UNDERSCORE__SNAKE__CASE`
         -   implies the inputs and outputs on either end of a Task
         -   Tasks also should be treated as pure functions where
             the output is really just data (and lambdas).
 This is
             going in the direction of "code as data"
 -   lots'o'examples

 ## Credits

-`spule` is built on the [@thi.ng/umbrella](https://thi.ng/umbrella) ecosystem
+`@-0/browser` is built on the [@thi.ng/umbrella](https://thi.ng/umbrella) ecosystem